Computational Techniques in Structural Bioinformatics

 Workload

-• There will be four assignments corresponding to various major topics of the course.
+• There will be five assignments corresponding to various major topics of the course.

-• The project will include a 30 minute class presentation in the final week of classes.
+• The project will include a 30 minute class presentation.

 Academic Honesty